Borewit/music-metadata-s3/README.md

 Extension for [music-metadata](https://github.com/Borewit/music-metadata) to retrieve metadata from files stored on [Amazon Web Services (AWS) S3 cloud storage](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html).

 The magic of this module is, it is able to extract the metadata from your audio files, without downloading and parsing the entire file.
-Using [streaming-http-token-reader](https://github.com/Borewit/streaming-http-token-reader) under the hood, it partial downloads the required chunks.
+Using [@tokenizer/range](https://github.com/Borewit/tokenizer-range), it partial downloads the files, just accessing the chunks holding the metadata.

 ## Installation
 ```shell script